How to Choose the Right SSL Certificate for Your Needs

 5. Multi-Domain SSL Certificates (SAN Certificates)

-- Best for: Businesses managing multiple domains.
+- Best for: Businesses managing multiple websites.

-Key Factors to Consider When Choosing an SSL Certificate
+Factors to Consider When Choosing an SSL Certificate

 To select the right SSL certificate, consider the following factors: